-Jim Smith came to Mohr Davidow in 1999 after a successful career developing computer systems.
+Jim Smith came to Mohr Davidow in 1999 after a successful career as a hardware designer.
 “A startup is like a puzzle,” Jim says.
-“It’s a beautiful thing to see when those pieces come together.”
-Jim invests in software and services startups that provide cloud infrastructure and solve big data problems.
+“There’s no greater reward when the pieces come together.”
+Jim invests in hardware, software and services startups that will provide the infrastructure for what Mohr Davidow calls “the data deluge.”

-Mohr Davidow has long had an interest in companies that make better use of the mountains of data collected and stored during the course of doing business.
-Mining for usable data in those vast repositories has been a Holy Grail of computing.
-The Internet has only amplified available data and made the potential opportunities more tantalizing.
+Mohr Davidow has long had an interest in “big data problems,” ways in which companies can make better use of the mountains of data collected and stored during the course of doing business.
+Mining for usable data in those vast repositories has been called the Holy Grail of computing.
+The Internet has only exacerbated the problem and made the potential solution more tantalizing.

 “The first five years of the Internet was all about connecting people,” Jim says.
-“Now everyone is connected and is offering tons of information about what calls them to action.”
+“Now everyone’s connected and offering tons of information on their likes and dislikes.

 Mohr Davidow resists what venture capitalists call a “drive-by” strategy of making token investments in areas deemed “hot” according to conventional wisdom.
 The firm prefers to take a higher-risk, but greater reward approach to investing.
 It prefers investing in early-stage startups offering a unique technological solution to long-standing problems.
 Jim often enlists potential customers to help entrepreneurs better understand their needs.
 “We can get large customers to talk to our companies because we have credibility with them,” he says.
 “These customers have seen the benefit of working closely with our companies.”